Using the Art, Archaeology and Ancient World Library

 The Bodleian Libraries Regulations and Rules of Conduct apply in this library.
 Readers should also note the following local rules:

-• Bags larger than standard backpacks or laptop bags (approximately A3 size) are not allowed in the reading rooms.
-This includes suitcases, large sports bags, or other bulky items like skateboards.
-Lockers are provided by the foyer for storing personal possessions, though not for bulky items.
+• Bags and other personal items that can be safely stowed under a desk without causing an obstruction may be brought into the library.
+Larger suitcases and bags are not permitted in the reading rooms.
+Lockers are provided in the lobby for storing personal possessions, though not for bulky items.
 Find out more about lockers.

-• While in the reading rooms, please do not talk and ensure laptops, mobile phones and other electronic devices are in silent mode
+• Our reading rooms are for quiet study.
+Please be considerate of your fellow readers and ensure laptops, mobile phones and other electronic devices are switched to silent mode.

-• The intermediate landings on the staircases (as indicated) may be used for quiet conversations or essential phone calls.
+• The intermediate landings on the north and south staircases may be used for quiet conversations or essential phone calls.

-• You may use personal scanning devices in reading rooms if this does not disturb other library users.
+• You may use personal scanning devices or cameras in reading rooms if this does not disturb other library users.
+If you have questions about copying or copyright, please speak to a member of library staff.

-• Please treat library materials with due care.
+• Please treat library materials and facilities with due care.

 General information

-• The help desk is near the entrance on the ground floor.
+• The issue desk is near the main entrance on the ground floor where library staff will be available to assist you.

-• If triggered, the book detector in the entrance hall will sound an alarm and lock the exit gate.
-Please ask a member of staff for help.
+• If triggered, the book detector in the issue desk hall will sound an alarm and lock the exit gate.
+Please ask a member of staff on duty for help if this occurs.

-When the fire alarm sounds, everyone must leave the building immediately and wait on the far side of St John Street until authorized to return by a senior member of library staff.
+If the fire alarm sounds, you must leave the building immediately by the nearest exit and assemble on the far side of St John Street until authorised to return by a senior member of library staff.

 The closing bell will ring once, 15 minutes before closing time, and twice at closing time itself.
-Readers must be ready to leave immediately when the final bells are rung.
-Please clear your desk and switch off the desk-lamp.
-The building will be progressively cleared and locked as soon as the final bells are rung.
+Readers must be ready to leave by the time the final bells are rung.
+Please clear your desk, switch off any desk lamps and remember to take your belongings with you.

 Layout and classification